mozilla/addon-sdk/doc/module-source/sdk/system.md

 <api name="pathFor">
 @function

+Firefox enables you to get the path to certain "special" directories, such as the desktop or the profile directory.
+This function exposes that functionality to add-on authors.

-Returns the path of the "special" directory or file associated with the given `id`.
-For list of possible `id`s please see ["Getting_files in special directories"](https://developer.mozilla.org/en-US/docs/Code_snippets/File_I_O#Getting_files_in_special_directories).
+For the full list of "special" directories and their IDs, see ["Getting_files in special directories"](https://developer.mozilla.org/en-US/docs/Code_snippets/File_I_O#Getting_files_in_special_directories).

 For example:

-    // get firefox profile path
+    // get Firefox profile path
     let profilePath = require('system').pathFor('ProfD');
     // get OS temp files directory (/tmp) let temps = require('system').pathFor('TmpD');